akello-io/akello/packages/docs/docs/03-clinical-ops/01_cpt_codes.md

 # CoCM CPT Codes

-> **_NOTE:_** More to come here.. this will deomonstrate how to track time, generate reports, and make sure minimum thresholds are met

 | CPT Code 	         | Description                                                                                              |
 |--------------------|----------------------------------------------------------------------------------------------------------|
 | 99492   	          | Used to bill the first 70 minutes in the first initial month of collaborative care.                      |